 IF YOU DO NOT TAKE THE ACTION REQUIRED BY THIS NOTICE BEFORE THE DATE SHOWN THEN THE FURTHER ACTION SET OUT BELOW MAY BE TAKEN AGAINST YOU.

-If you do not take the aforementioned steps to remedy your breach by the date specified above, EZBOB will on or at any time after that date terminate the loan agreement and demand immediate repayment of the total balance outstanding of £ xx plus any interest and charges due (including any such interest and charges that have become payable as a result of the aforementioned breaches), if necessary taking court action and/or instructing a collection agent to recover the debt.
+If you do not take the aforementioned steps to remedy your breach by the date specified above, EZBOB will on or at any time after that date terminate the loan agreement and demand immediate repayment of the total balance outstanding of £ @OutstandingBalance@ plus any interest and charges due (including any such interest and charges that have become payable as a result of the aforementioned breaches), if necessary taking court action and/or instructing a collection agent to recover the debt.

 IF YOU HAVE DIFFICULTY IN PAYING ANY SUM OWING UNDER THE AGREEMENT OR TAKING ANY OTHER ACTION REQUIRED BY THIS NOTICE, YOU CAN APPLY TO THE COURT WHICH MAY MAKE AN ORDER ALLOWING YOU OR ANY SURETY MORE TIME.